 Study Abroad Program Overview

 Study abroad in Botswana and witness the unfolding blend of global influence with traditional culture.
-Through study at the University of Botswana in the capital of Gaborone you will.

 - familiarize yourself with Southern Africa, the region and its resources